 Die for Our Ship: Ran from the Conan/Haibara fans, as already mentioned.
 Surprisingly, the Shinichi/Heiji shippers are more respectful, or at least leave her out.

-Dude, Not Funny!: How some people see Kogoro physically punishing Conan boarding on Child Abuse.
+Dude, Not Funny!: How some people see Kogoro physically punishing Conan as bordering on Child Abuse.

 Ensemble Darkhorse: Many, depending on how you define "dark."
 One one hand, people as recurring as Ai.